IktaS/ikta-nix/README.md

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.
 This includes the wallpaper, scripts, applications, config files, and more.

+## Important Note on Noctalia

+> The first time you login, screen will be blank SUPER + SHIFT + C to exit.
+> Login in, noctalia will start from then on

 <img align="center" width="80%" src="img/ZaneyOS-Floating.png" />

 </div>